yourselftoscience/yourselftoscience.org/public/get-involved.md

-# Your Contribution Matters
+# Get Involved

-Our mission is to provide a transparent, accessible, and comprehensive list of services for citizen science.
+Our mission is to provide a transparent, accessible, and comprehensive list of services to advance scientific research.
 This project is built by the community, for the community, and every contribution is incredibly valuable.

 ## Join the Discussion